the-events-calendar/advanced-post-manager/readme.txt

 == Changelog ==

-= [4.2] unreleased =
+= [4.2] 2016-06-22 =

-* Fix - avoid errors and UI cruft when deactivating a plugin that added custom filters that were in use [45634]
+* Fix - Avoid errors and UI cruft when deactivating a plugin that added custom filters in use

 = [4.1.1] 2016-04-11 =